There is no single law on contract awards. Rules can be found in various national and EU texts. These include:

 There are various possible ways of tendering for public procurement projects:

-- Public tendering (known across Europe as the ‘open procedure’) – an unlimited pool of companies can be invited to tender for contracts
+- Public tendering (Europe-wide: the ‘public procedure’).
+An unlimited pool of companies can be invited to tender for contracts.

-- Restricted tendering (known across Europe as the ‘restricted procedure’) – the pool of companies invited to tender is determined through candidate pre-selection (there are two exemptions in the case of national calls for tender)
+- Limited tendering (Europe-wide: the ‘non-public procedure’).
+The pool of companies invited to tender is determined through candidate pre-selection (there are two exemptions in the case of national calls for tender)

-- Private tender (known across Europe as the ‘negotiated procedure’) – private tenders are the only procedure permitting negotiations with companies
+- Single tender action (Europe-wide: the ‘negotiated procedure’).
+Single tender action is the only procedure permitting negotiations with companies

-- Competitive dialogue (invitation to participate, and subsequent negotiations with selected companies on every contract detail)
+- Competitive dialog (invitation to participate, and subsequent negotiations with selected companies on every contract detail).

 National public procurement authorities